CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 Plan Your Visit

-• Best Time to Visit: Mornings and late afternoons offer the best lighting for photos.
-Evenings provide magical views when the bridge is illuminated.
+• Best time to visit: Mornings and late afternoons often offer the best lighting for photos.
+Evenings can be magical when the bridge is illuminated.

-• Weather Considerations: San Francisco’s fog can roll in unexpectedly, so dress in layers to stay comfortable.
+• Weather note: San Francisco fog can roll in unexpectedly—dress in layers so you stay comfortable.

 • Public Transportation: Take Muni Bus Route 28 to the bridge.